 Macs and other computers that are not running a Windows Operating System (OS) will not be prompted to run the same security checks required for Windows OS computers.
 However, they will still need to be registered on the CMU network with your Global ID and password.

 In addition to desktop and laptop computers, you may have other devices that are capable of network access.
 Like computers, these devices must be formally registered on the CMU network, but they may lack the web browser necessary for you to register them on your own.
-These devices may include game consoles (Xbox, Playstation, etc.), smart phones, e-book readers (Kindle, Nook, etc.), among others.
+These devices may include game consoles (Xbox, Playstation, etc.), smart phones, smart TVs, e-book readers (Kindle, etc.), among others.
 For your convenience, a self-service module is available to register these devices at

 .
 You will need your global id, password and the MAC address of your device in order to take advantage of this utility.
 For more detailed information regarding this process, please

 .
 For assistance registering these devices, contact the